-We recommend a gap of 910 mm between units to allow for moving the cooker.
-Do not box the cooker in - it must be possible to move the cooker in and out for cleaning and servicing.
+DO NOT box the cooker in - it must be possible to move the cooker in and out for cleaning and servicing.

-If the cooker is near a corner of the kitchen, a clearance of 130 mm is required to allow the oven doors to open (Fig. 7-3).
+If the cooker is near a corner of the kitchen, a clearance of 130 mm is required to allow the oven doors to open (Fig. 10.3).
 The actual opening of the doors is slightly less, but this allows for some protection of your hand as you open the door.